JialWu/MerantGuide/README.md

 ```
 python3 -m MerchantGuide.merchantGuide
 ```
 Then, input the basic conversion rules and ask questions, all the answers will be printed out if the information provided is valid and adequate.
+To quit this guide project, please input ```quit```.